 Daily under steam the historic Brockenbahn has been on a narrow track since the late 19th century and travels through dark mountain spruce forests and barren heathlands up to the granite plateau of the highest elevation in northern Germany.
+A trip on the Brocken Railway is reminiscent of a trip on the Hogwarts Express from Harry Potter.

 Since 1899 the Brockenbahn has been traveling on narrow routes through the Harz